bmentges/brainiak_api/docs/source/concepts/resources.rst

 Instance
 --------

-An instance is a set of data that is treated as a unit, whose structure is described by a schema.
+An instance is a set of data that is treated as a unit, whose structure is described by a class.
-The group of instances that share the same schema form a collection.
+The group of instances that share the same class form a collection.
 A collection subset or the whole collection is stored in a context.

 Instances must be easily retrieved.
-Morevoer, "instance queries" must be really simple for developers to understand as they will do way more requests on instances than on schemas.
+Morevoer, "instance queries" must be really simple for developers to understand as they will do way more requests on instances than on classes.
 As such, the interface for manipulating instances accepts JSON content_type as most of the RESTful APIs do.